betrusted-io/xous-core/docs/memory.md

 # Memory Layout

+You definitely want to refer to the [Xous Book](https://betrusted.io/xous-book/ch03-01-memory-layout.html) if you're trying to debug a kernel panic, before reading on here.

 Xous assumes a memory-mapped IO system.
 Furthermore, it assumes there is one section of "general-purpose RAM", and zero or more additional memory sections.
 Finally, it assumes there is an MMU.